tkhieu/cardflight-android/README.md

 Looking for iOS?
 -----------------

 We've got you covered.
-[Click here](https://github.com/CardFlight/cardflight-ios) to learn more about our Android SDK.
+[Click here](https://github.com/CardFlight/cardflight-ios) to learn more about our iOS SDK.

 Questions?
 --------

 CardFlight is currently in private beta.
-If you would like to get a hold of our private beta, register here at https://getcardflight.com or email at devs@getcardflight.com .
+If you would like to get a hold of our private beta, register here at https://getcardflight.com or email at devs@getcardflight.com.
 In the meantime, please watch this repo as well will be pushing our first version very soon.